CVE-2025-69690

 Remediation

-Compensating Controls: Restrict access to the pfSense web interface to trusted management IP addresses to prevent unauthorized administrative sessions.
+Immediate Action: Restrict administrative access to the pfSense web interface to trusted management IP addresses only and monitor for unauthorized changes to system modules.

 Exploitation status